Introducing Keyword Adequacy Quotient

 Keyword Adequacy Quotient

-If you run the Search Query Performance Report monthly at the ad group level, to identify additional negative and relevant keywords, as well as those ad groups requiring further research, then over time you will find that your Keyword Adequacy Quotient will improve.
-This can significantly impact CTR, Quality Scores, and ROAS, and that’s what Kaizen PPC is all about.
+Run the Search Query Performance Report monthly at ad group level, to identify additional negative/relevant keywords, and ad groups requiring further research.
+Over time you will find that your Keyword Adequacy Quotient will improve.
+This can significantly impact CTR, Quality Scores, and ROAS, and that’s what Denver PPC is all about.